Andreansx/Networking-lab/README.md

 #### Dell PowerEdge R610

 Honestly, this server is mostly e-waste at this point.
-However, it’s still part of the rack:
+However, it’s still takes some space in my room.

 - Dual Xeon E5520
 - 36 GB DDR3 ECC RDIMM
 - Dual 717W PSUs

- _It will most likely be decommissioned or given away soon._
+ _It will most likely be given away soon._

 ---